groue/GRMustache/Guides/runtime.md

 The two others are identical: they ensure the `bar` key comes from the very `foo` object.
 If `foo` is not found, the `bar` lookup will fail as well, regardless of `bar` keys defined by enclosing contexts.

-### Protected contexts
+### Priority keys

-*Protected contexts* let you make sure some keys get always evaluated to the same value, regardless of objects that enter the context stack.
-Check the [Security Guide](security.md#protected-contexts).
+A *priority key* is always evaluated to the same value, regardless of objects that enter the context stack.
+Check the [Security Guide](security.md#priority-keys).

 ### Tag delegates